Bumgarner pitches Giants past Athletics in Bay Bridge Series

 Bumgarner then retired the next 13 Oakland batters in order, including eight of 11 on strikeouts before Piscotty connected for his 12th homer on a drive to left with two outs in the fifth.

-Will Smith allowed Dustin Garneau’s leadoff single in the ninth, a pinch-hit single to Khris Davis, then struck out Marcus Semien before Matt Chapman’s single loaded the bases for Matt Olson.
+Will Smith allowed Dustin Garneau’s leadoff single in the ninth, a pinch-hit single to Khris Davis, then struck out Semien before Matt Chapman’s single loaded the bases for Matt Olson.
 Chapman had moments earlier just missed a home run to left, foul by inches.

 Chapman struck out and Mark Canha walked to bring home a run, then Chad Pinder struck out as Smith escaped with his 29th save in 32 chances.